What is Polyurethane and why are our Polyurethane Tubes suitable in Pneumatic Control Systems?

-Pneumatic systems, and pneumatic devices, make use of pressurized air or gasses which power equipment by compressed air or compressed inert gases.
-Part of their make up is the tubing which will carry the compressed gas such as air, compressed air, or inert gases.
-This is where our polyurethane tubing comes in.
+Pneumatic systems and devices use pressurised air or gasses, which power equipment with compressed air or inert gases.
+Part of their makeup is the tubing which will carry compressed gas such as air, compressed air, or inert gases.
+This feature is where our polyurethane tubing comes in.

 Why are our Polyurethane Tubes suitable in Pneumatic Control Systems?

-This form of pneumatic tube are suitable mainly because of all their amazing properties above.
-They are tough, flexible and have a high load bearing capacity, so don’t damage easily.
-Alongside this, they are flexible which can make moving them around a lot easier, along with them being placed within tight compartments.
+This form of pneumatic tube is suitable mainly because of all their amazing properties above.
+They are tough, flexible and have a high load-bearing capacity, so they don’t damage easily.
+Alongside this, they are flexible, which can make moving them around a lot easier, along with them being placed within tight compartments.

 The working pressures of our polyurethane tubes are based on the short-term burst pressure at a temperature of 20°C using a 4:1 safety factor.

-Our standard coil lengths are 30 metres, however if you are looking for alternative coil lengths, we provide customised solutions so our sales team will be happy to talk about your options.
+Our standard coil lengths are 30 metres; however, if you are looking for alternative coil lengths, we provide customised solutions, so our sales team will be happy to discuss your options.